Our litigation and enforcement policy

 • investigate an organisation or individual that we suspect has broken equality law

-Find out more about our enforcement powers.
+Find out more information about our enforcement powers.

-Our litigation powers
+Our litigation Powers

 We also have litigation powers.
 These powers let us:

-• take, or get involved in, cases that will strengthen equality and human rights laws
+• take, or get involved in, cases that will strengthen equality and human rights laws.

-Find out more about our litigation powers.
+Find out more information on our litigation powers.